It’s all about the 70s!

 After graduating from university with a degree in English and Public Relations, Marie worked in PR for the March of Dimes which led to her becoming a press secretary to a Federal Cabinet Minister in the Canadian Government.
 Her letter writing campaign had finally paid off.

-Working in Canada’s financial services industry lead Marie to her first brush with entrepreneurism.
+Working in Canada’s financial services industry led Marie to her first brush with entrepreneurism.
 It was the dotcom boom of the late 90s and she joined a financial services software company as the VP of Marketing and later Sales.
 With nothing more than PowerPoint and a compelling story about the vast opportunity to automate the brokerage industry, Marie was part of a team that raised $25M.
 But the dream of “cashing out” and riding the dotcom boom was not to be.
 Within twelve months of rolling out the business plan, the dotcom meltdown had begun and the company’s anchor clients on Wall Street, who were needed to prove out the software, were unfortunate victims of 9/11.
 What happened next was a technology fire sale and what would become a dramatic shift in the economy.

-Along the way, Marie learned some critical life and business lessons.
+Along the way, Marie learned some critical life lessons.
 After a decade of putting work before health, she realized something simple, but profound: her life is far more important than her work.
 As a wife, mother, and recently grandmother, family and friends are priorities.
 Being able to manage one’s life and financial responsibilities take precedent over helping corporations build their empires.
 She keeps this wisdom front in center when she’s working on her business, and when she’s training her clients to build high-profit, low maintenance marketing systems.

-Marie still spends a lot of time on her keyboard, except now it’s an HP, not a Jalopy.
+Marie still spends a lot of time on her keyboard, except now it’s an HP not a Jalopy.